Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/cqrs.md

 ## What is CQRS Pattern Solution?

 As the name suggests,
-The pattern segregates the responsibilities of the system’s models.
+The pattern segregates the responsibilities of the system’s models:

-There are two types of models:

-- ### Command Execution Model
+### Command Execution Model

-  CQRS devotes a single model to executing operations that modify the system’s state (system commands).
+CQRS devotes a single model to executing operations,
+That modify the system’s state.

-  This model is used to implement the business logic, validate rules and enforce invariants.
+This model is used to:

+- Implement the business logic
+- Validate rules
+- And enforce invariants

-  The command execution model is also the only model representing strongly consistent data (the system’s source of truth).
+The command execution model,
+Is also the only model representing strongly consistent data.
+(The system’s source of truth)

 It should be possible to read the strongly consistent state of a business entity,
 And have optimistic concurrency support when updating it.

-- ### Read Models (Projections)
+### Read Models (Projections)

-  The system can define as many models as needed to present data to users or supply information to other systems.
+The system can define as many models as needed,
+To present data to users,
+Or supply information to other systems.

 A read model is a pre-cached projection.
 It can reside in a durable database, flat file, or in-memory cache.

-  Proper implementation of CQRS allows for wiping out all data of a projection and regenerating it from scratch.
+Proper implementation of CQRS,
+Allows for wiping out all data of a projection and regenerating it from scratch.

 This also enables extending the system with additional projections in the future;
 For models that couldn’t have been foreseen originally.

 Finally, read models are read-only.
 None of the system’s operations can directly modify the read models’ data.

 ## How to Project Read Models?

 For the read models to work,
-The system has to project changes from the command execution model to all its read models.
+The system has to project changes from the command execution model,
+To all its read models.

-The projection of read models is similar to the notion of a materialized view in relational databases:
+The projection of read models,
+Is similar to the notion of a materialized view in relational databases:
-whenever source tables are updated,
+Whenever source tables are updated,
 The changes have to be reflected in the pre-cached views.

 Let’s see two ways to generate projections: